biohazard999/Xenial.Framework/docs/guide/Getting-Started.md

 <!--Insert suitable link to a page on the Xenial site in the sentence above.
 Alternatively if there is no plan to keep a changelog delete the sentence above -->

-## Creating a new Winforms XAF project
+## Creating a new WinForms XAF project

 Create a new project in Visual Studio selecting the DevExpress V20.2 XAF Solution Wizard as the project type.
 Xenial.Framework can be used in the Community Edition of Visual Studio, there is no requirement for it to be used in either the professional or Enterprise versions.
 The illustrations below were taken from Visual Studio 2019 Enterprise.